 - Add wine, turn heat up to high and bring to a boil for 3 minutes.

 - Add mussels and cover.
-Cook for about 7 minutes until mussels are open.
+Steam for about 7 minutes until mussels are open.
 Scoop out mussels into a bowl.
 Cut heat to medium, pour in heavy cream, thyme, and dill.
 Cook for two minutes, while stirring (you can also use an emersion blender).

 - Pour over the mussels, garnish with parsley, and serve hot.